vperez10/rock_paper_scissors_homework/README.md

 The three URLs that I used for the links, `/play/rock`, `/play/paper`, `/play/scissors`, don't work.
 Your job: make everything work.

+===

-Here is a suggested plan of attack:
+You can approach it however you like, but here is a suggested plan of attack:

 Add a single, dynamic route: